 - Our psychotherapy groups meet in the evening so are accessible if you are working.

 - There is a maximum of eight group members and we meet weekly for 90 minutes.

-- The groups are facilitated by a skilled group analyst who will help group members get the most from the group
+- The groups are facilitated by a skilled group psychotherapist who will help group members get the most from the group

 - Members of the group are of all ages and backgrounds and there is a mixture of men and women in most of the groups.

 How do I join a group?

 You can ask to join a group by calling us on 01904 412551 or email firstname.lastname@example.org.
 We will take some information from you and you will be offered an assessment appointment with the group analyst.